 Our core faculty teach a very popular Africana 200 (Introduction to Africana Studies),which introduces students to the content and contours of Africana Studies as a field, and includes guest speakers, field trips, lectures, and interdisciplinary work in the performing arts.
 Besides offering a variety of Senior Seminars (e.g. Africana Studies and the Disciplines, Black Radicalism, Africana core and affiliate faculty offer courses in American Studies, Anthropology, Sociology, History, English, Political Science, Religion, Music, Theater, Dance, Women’s, Gender, and Sexuality Studies, and the Visual and Performing Arts.
 Faculty research interests include the political theory of freedom in the Diaspora, race and Latin America, Black sociology and metaphysics, representations of religion and race in film and popular culture, the Black Arts Movement and Black Poetry, the Civil Rights Movement, slavery, transport culture in Kenya, drought relief and AIDS in Sub-Saharan Africa, artists and intellectuals in Black Europe, contemporary incarceration and policing, comparative literature, gender and women’s studies, representations of black athletes, African and African diasporic music and dance, contemporary theater, and performance studies.

-The Program is augmented by special endowed lectures and visiting professorships including the annual Allison Davis Lecture, the Gaius Charles Bolin Fellowships, the Sterling Brown Visiting Professorship, and active theater, dance, and music ensembles such as Stalwart Originality, Kusika, and the Zambezi Marimba Band.
+The department is augmented by special endowed lectures and visiting professorships including the annual Allison Davis Lecture, the Gaius Charles Bolin Fellowships, the Sterling Brown Visiting Professorship, and active theater, dance, and music ensembles such as Stalwart Originality, Kusika, and the Zambezi Marimba Band.